5 Good Uses For Your Tax Refund

 #5 Education Savings Account

-The cost of college tuition is on the rise, and that trend doesn’t seem to be changing anytime soon.
-If you know you’ll be helping a minor finance their education, begin saving as early as possible.
-There are multiple types of accounts specifically designed for saving for college.
-A noteworthy option is the Coverdell Education Savings Account.
-With this type of savings account withdrawals, including earnings, are tax-free if used for tuition, books, and other qualified higher education expenses.
+College tuition costs continue to rise, and this trend is unlikely to slow down.
+If you’re planning to help a minor with their education expenses, it’s wise to start saving early.
+There are multiple accounts specifically designed for saving for college – a noteworthy option is the Coverdell Education Savings Account.
+This account allows tax-free withdrawals, including earnings, when used for qualified expenses like tuition, books, and other higher education costs.

 Summary